amitnsky/appointy-todo/README.md

 Open Android Studio and select "Open existing android Studio project" It will ask to config Android Architechure click config.
 Now run app with green button in top.

+Note:
+To mark todo's as done or undone swipe them.